A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere

 Noting that $\Delta (\delta = 0) = 0,$ it suffices to show that $\frac{d \Delta (\delta)}{d \delta} |_{\delta = 0} > 0.$ The expression for $\frac{d \Delta (\delta)}{d \delta} |_{\delta = 0}$ is given by

 To prove the above claim, $a_1$ and $a_2$ are to be calculated.
-To this end, it is desired to differentiate \eqref{eq: LRL_path_matrix_equation}, for which the expressions for the derivative of $\mathbf{R}_L$ and $\mathbf{R}_R$ are desired to be obtained.
+Hence, it is desired to differentiate \eqref{eq: LRL_path_matrix_equation}, for which the expressions for the derivative of $\mathbf{R}_L$ and $\mathbf{R}_R$ are desired to be obtained.